naobservatory/phagemid-decay-experiment/qpcr_analysis.md

 |data/11-day-qpcr/2023-01-21_degradation_plate3.xls | 35.200001|Blank           |        NA|NA       |H1            |          0.2|FALSE             |Blank       |TRUE    |
 |data/11-day-qpcr/2023-01-21_degradation_plate3.xls |        NA|NTC             |        NA|NA       |H2            |          0.2|FALSE             |NTC         |TRUE    |

+Note that many of the Blanks have low CT values.
+TODO: investigate these by looking at the raw data.

 We can make a boxplot to compare the distribution of ct across treatments.
 To disply the NAs, we'll set them to one more than the maximum possible values.
-We see that the Blanks, NTCs, and Just WW have CT > 35, with a few outliers.
-We'll probably want to check those at some point.

 ```r